How much do solar panels cost in 2026?

 - If you have slate or clay tiles, rather than concrete tiles.

-On the other hand, if everything is in your favour, you may pay as little as £4,800 for a 4 to 4.5 kWp system.
+On the other hand, if everything is in your favour, you may pay less for a 4.5 kWp system.

 Conditions conducive to a low price include: